gaohongy/blog/content/posts/并行计算/GPU-Structure-and-Programing.md

 > - for a three-dimensional block of size $(D_x, D_y, D_z)$, the thread ID of a thread of index $(x, y, z)$ is $(x + y \times D_x + z \times D_x \times D_y)$.

 (Editer replenishment): please note that the above comparison is between **index of thread** and **thread ID**, so dont's be confused about the first situation. i.e. "for a one-dimensional block, they are the same", it means for a one-dimensional block, the thread ID is equals to the index of this thread.

+According to the question of "[Does CUDA think of multi-dimensional gridDim, blockDim and threadIdx just as a linear sequence?](https://stackoverflow.com/questions/31058001/cuda-griddim-blockdim-and-threadidx)", we can see the type of thread organization as the **column major ordered multi-dimensional arrays**.
+But please the difference between the index in CUDA and the index of traditional array or matrix.

+For traditional array or matrix, we are used to use the **(row_index, col_index)** to indicate the position of an element in an array or a matrix.
+But in CUDA, the coordinates seem to become adverse, CUDA uses the **(x = column_number, y = row_number)** to express a grid or block.

+In fact, these two expressions don't create conflicts.
+The (row_index, col_index) is a perspective of actual storage mode.
+Now, if we place the array or the matrix into a coordinate system, we can also use the (x, y) to indicate an element of the array or matrix.

+We can say that the (row_index, col_index) is a coordinate from storage structure perspective and the (x = column_number, y = row_number) is a coordinate from math coordinate system perspective.

+Because the concept grid and block are just for programmer convenience, so they don't imply the actual storage structure, so the CUDA use the math coordinate to indicate the position of an element in an array or a matrix.

 **How to understand and calculate occupancy ?**